localstack/docs/content/en/docs/Integrations/_index.md

 ## The Cloud Development Ecosystem

 Cloud development has many facets and a rich ecosystem of tools to cover them.
-Whether you are using Infrastructure-as-Code (IaC) to manage you AWS infrastructure, or are developing applications using AWS SDKs like boto, LocalStack allows you to run your workflow completely on your local machine.
+Whether you are using Infrastructure-as-Code (IaC) to manage your AWS infrastructure, or are developing applications using AWS SDKs like boto, LocalStack allows you to run your workflow completely on your local machine.

-{{< figure src="/docs/integrations/integrations-overview.png" width="70%" title="Sample of supported tools" >}}
+{{< figure src="/docs/integrations/integrations-overview.png" width="70%" caption="Sample of supported tools" >}}

 ## Integrations